Toni-SM/semu.misc.jupyter_notebook/README.md

 ## Embedded Jupyter Notebook for NVIDIA Omniverse

-> This extension can be described as the [Jupyter](https://jupyter.org/) notebook version of Omniverse's [Script Editor](https://docs.omniverse.nvidia.com/prod_extensions/prod_extensions/ext_script-editor.html).
-It allows to open a Jupyter Notebook embedded in the current NVIDIA Omniverse application scope
+> This extension can be described as the [Jupyter](https://jupyter.org/) notebook version of Omniverse's [Script Editor](https://docs.omniverse.nvidia.com/extensions/latest/ext_script-editor.html).
+It allows to open a Jupyter Notebook embedded in the current NVIDIA Omniverse application scope.

 <br>